4 Foods That May Help Prevent Lung Cancer

 - Drink plenty of water to help flush out toxins.

-- Eat whole soy foods – their phytoestrogens may have a protective effect.
+- Eat organic whole soy foods – their phytoestrogens may have a protective effect.

 When it comes to supplementing vitamin A, keep in mind that dietary carotenoids are your best source.
 While supplemental mixed carotenoids may offer some benefit, you should avoid taking isolated beta-carotene if you are, or were, a smoker – higher doses may actually increase the risk of lung cancer.
 This makes for a good excuse to increase your daily intake of a variety of colors of fruits and vegetables each day.